Status: production‑ready architecture and pilot for a local services marketplace that was later shelved for business reasons (not live today).

 In the real world, entities rarely fit into neat boxes.
 A "Coffee Shop" might also be a "Coffee Roaster" (Maker).
 Instead of creating three separate accounts, we implemented a Polymorphic Schema.

-Why this matters for scaling: A unified identity means you upload a product once and surface it across locations, brands, and events—without duplicate records or sync scripts.
+Why this matters for scaling: Identity was managed via Clerk, decoupling user authentication from the polymorphic merchant schema to reduce architectural debt.
+This unified identity means you upload a product once and surface it across locations, brands, and events, without duplicate records.

 UX Engineering: Optimistic State